 It also means that you might be encountering new demographic segments with different mindsets, cultures, and buying habits.
 And what better way to reach these new prospects than through email marketing.

 Why email?
 Are social media and other marketing channels ineffective?

 No, but email is the best option because it has enough space that allows you to provide the necessary information to your target audience.
 But since the pandemic has affected the whole marketing ballgame, you need to make not only minor but major adjustments as well to be relevant in this new normal.

 Making Your Content Relevant

 Perhaps you’re wondering what type of message to deliver to your clients and prospects but it is a no-brainer, really.
 The current situation has brought many changes; thus, you should cascade those changes to your audience.
 That would include:

 Any new information about your business

 Basically, these include new business hours your store or your website is available.
-By letting your clients know what time you’re open and close for business will save them the time and prevent frustrations.
+Letting your clients know what time you’re open and close for business will save them time and prevent frustrations.
 More so, if you are just re-opening, sending your customers your reopening details will get them interested.